cjdbarlow/bedside-notebook/anaesthesia/regional/infraclav.md

 #Infraclavicular Block

 Alternative to supraclavicular block, which:
-* Has less incidence of technical failure
+* Has less incidence of technical failure when performed correctly
+But is technically harder to perform.
 * Separate from phrenic nerve
 * Further from the lung